northsack/F24_Team2_FormulaSAE/Reports/Conceptual Design.md

 	- Operation:
 The charging system interfaces with the vehicle’s accumulator through external terminals, facilitating battery charging without necessitating its removal from the vehicle.
 The charger will interact with the Accumulator Management System (AMS) to oversee battery conditions throughout the charging process, ceasing operation if any anomalies, such as over-temperature or over-voltage, are identified.
 Charging will only initiate when the tractive system is inactive, in accordance with safety protocols that prohibit charging during testing or active operation.

-#### 2. Grounded Low Voltage (GLV) System and Safety Systems:
-Within the GLV system is the car's safety systems such as the shutdown circuit.
 - **Shutdown Circuit**
 The shutdown circuit is mostly made up of components that can be purchased and connected to the circuit.
 However, some components are more involved and require a more detailed description.
 These components are the Brake System Plausibility Device (BSPD) and the Insulation Monitoring Device (IMD).
 	- *Interface with other subsystems:*